wyda/ads_web_api/README.md

 You should now be able to query information according your api devinition from your local machine.
 The PLC must run on the same PC.

-If you change values in the config.json file run "flask reload-config" to the load the changes to the db.
+If you change values in the config.json file run "flask reload-config" to load the changes to the db.

+To access the server from an external device (testing only!):
+* flask --host "your ip" run

 See also development server on the [flask homepage](https://flask.palletsprojects.com/en/2.2.x/server/) for more information.
 ### Production setup
 ...